 Gap Year Immersion Program from StudVent Academy

 Many students, from incoming undergraduates (“Rising Freshman or Freshers”) through to PhD’s (Doctoral Students) are considering taking a Gap Year (GY) or Voluntary Leave of Absence (VLA) during the Covid-19 pandemic.
 Between 12 and 20 percent of college (undergraduate) students say that they will take a Gap Year, along with 16 percent of rising freshman click here.
 This number will increase many universities do not open their physical campuses this Autumn and instead opt for the online learning.
-Preliminary research shows that as many as 25% of undergraduate and graduate-level students are considering a VLA for the 2020-2021 academic year.
+Preliminary research shows that as many as 25% of undergraduate and graduate-level students considered a VLA for the 2020-2021 academic year.
+We expect this figure to remain the same for the 2021-2022 academic year.
 The Chronicle of Higher Education is tracking the plans of universities.
 Click here to view.

 Along with undergraduates, some masters and doctoral students will likewise consider a Gap Year or Voluntary Leave of Absence for a Year, especially those based abroad that will find it difficult to return to the countries in which their universities are based because of travel restrictions.
 We also expect to see MBA students either taking deferrals, or gap years during their MBA program years, including Executive MBA’s who might have been furloughed.
 Embarking on a experiential learning experience is something that some Gap Year students might decide to do.
 Developing skills as an entrepreneur and becoming more digitally enabled along the way is something that can benefit a person throughout his or her life, and is a healthy compliment to formal education.

 Student Ventures has partnered with GeeLearn, an online learning design and development company, to deliver the “Venture Year”, Entrepreneurship Gap Year Program.

 What is a Gap Year?

 According to the Gap Year Association;